 What are the must-read books for technical analysis?

-The must-read technical analysis books recommended by industry professionals the Technical Analysis of the Financial Markets by John J. Murphy and Technical Analysis Explained by Martin J. Pring.
+The must-read technical analysis books recommended by industry professionals are Technical Analysis of the Financial Markets by John J. Murphy and Technical Analysis Explained by Martin J. Pring.

 What is the best book to learn technical analysis?